Keep in Touch

 February 2024

-Two test sites have been identified.
-In December 2023, Seacology’s PFTMP Representative Ricel Almadovar visited the test site of Lobo.
-Next steps are to discuss with school staff the plans for the mangrove module, sports field day program, and recruitment for a pre-survey that will be used to evaluate this pilot program.
-The other location, Gubat, is a bit farther along in planning; the primary hurdle so far is navigating school schedules.
+We have identified two test sites: Lobo and Gubat.
+In December 2023, Seacology’s PFTMP Representative Ricel Almadovar visited Lobo.
+Next she will discuss with school staff the plans for the mangrove module, sports field day program, and recruitment for a pre-survey that will be used to evaluate this pilot program.
+Gubat is a bit farther along in planning; the primary hurdle so far is navigating school schedules.
 Ricel reports that people at both locations are excited about the program.

 Read more